Community and Political Engagement in the Geosciences

 This suite of pages was developed by Sarah Fortner, Wittenberg University with contributions from Rob Baker, Wittenberg University

 - Democratic Outcomes Guide Engagement: Offers guidance to geoscience faculty or professionals interested in public engagement.
 Reflect on professional goals and activities and align them with goals for democracy (i.e. informed public, local power, meeting community needs, justice) that guide engagement activities.

 - Develop Locally-Relevant Talking Points: Considers how your research or consensus documents may be presented with local concerns in meetings with representatives.

 - Political & Community Activities: Features starting-place activities that help students environmental justice and policy issues.
 Activities explore the complexity of communication, decision making, and empowerment of underrepresented and marginalized constituents.

 - Strategies for Reaching New Audiences: Provides tips for writing Op-Eds, blogs, podcasts, and using social media to reach target audiences.

-- Evaluate Civic Engagement: Includes resources for civic engagement project evaluation, course evaluation, event evaluation and program evaluation.
+- Measuring and Evaluating Civic Learning and Program Engagement: Includes resources for civic learning and attitudes and program evaluation.

 - Political Talk is Important to Democracy: Essay reflects on the large number of independent voters and that necessitates political engagement.
 Includes resources to support respectful conversations in class that explore initial perspectives and move toward building informed opinions.

 - Build Workforce & Civic Context in Your Seminar.
 Turn your invited talk, seminar series, or web lectures into an opportunity for student reflection on career path or civic action.

 - Advocacy Events: Includes examples of advocacy events and as well as a template for planning events as part of your course or within your campus.
 Students learn directly how their actions directly support campus, local, and national political solutions on geoscience issues.

 - AAC&U, 2008, Essential Learning Outcomes